-On behalf of the NATIONAL ASSOCIATION OF REALTORS® (NAR), I want to share the perspectives of NAR's 1.1 million members and the roughly 1400 state, territorial and local associations of Realtors® ® on the implications of the health insurance reforms being proposed for the nation's self-employed and small employers.
-Realtors® have avidly followed the debate in the Senate Finance Committee, Senate Health, Education, Labor and Pension (HELP) Committee, as well as the three House committees of jurisdiction.
+On behalf of the NATIONAL ASSOCIATION OF REALTORS® (NAR), I want to share the perspectives of NAR's 1.1 million members and the roughly 1400 state, territorial and local associations of REALTORS® on the increasing cost of health coverage and the implications of the health insurance reforms being proposed for the nation's self-employed and small employers.
+Realtors® have avidly followed the debate in the Senate Health, Education, Labor and Pension (HELP) Committee, Senate Finance Committee, as well as the three House committees of jurisdiction.
 NAR appreciates Congress' commitment to reforming the dysfunctional individual and small group insurance markets, as well as the interest that the members of this committee have demonstrated to representing the interests of the self-employed and small employers.

-As NAR's First Vice President Ron Phipps shared with you at this Committee's July Small Business Health Care Roundtable, finding affordable and accessible health care coverage is one of the biggest problems facing NAR's members today.
+Finding affordable and accessible health care coverage is one of the biggest challenges facing NAR's members today.
 NAR's members are individual real estate agents, brokers and realty firm broker/owners.
 The overwhelming majority of real estate agents are not employees of the realty offices with which they are affiliated.
-Rather, they are independent contractors1, a separate legal business entity from the real estate office, and struggle to find affordable coverage in the individual market.
+Rather, they are independent contractors, a separate legal business entity from the real estate office, and struggle to find affordable coverage in the individual market.
 Realty firms, like other small businesses, also face difficulties as they search for affordable coverage for their salaried administrative staff.
-As a result, our most recent survey work indicates that 28% of our individual members are uninsured and only 39% of realty firms are able to offer coverage to their salaried staffs.
+As a result, our most recent survey work indicates that 28% of our individual members are uninsured and only 39% of realty firms offer coverage to their salaried staffs.